DevOpsGHZ/M3-Deployment/README.md

 * mem > 90%
 * latency > 400ms

 When we are deplyoing to the production server, all the traffic will be routed to staging server.
 After that 80% of the traffic will be routed to production server.
+This is achieved by modifying the value `route` in the Redis server.

 ###Canary releasing:
 To perform canary release, we use three port to mock different servers.
-Port 3000 for proxy, 3001 for production and 3002 for staging server.
+Port 3000 for entering the proxy, 3001 for production and 3002 for staging server.

 With the probablity of 80%, the proxy server will route traffic to production server, and 20% to the staging server.
 If alert arise, the proxy will stop routing.